m-jingu/makedatelist/README.md

 # makedatelist

 A command-line tool that generates a list of dates between two specified dates.
-Available in both Python and Go implementations.

 ## Features